-The annual OPEB cost was determined as part of the December 31, 2019 actuarial valuation using the entry age normal actuarial cost method.
+The annual OPEB cost was determined as part of the December 31, 2020 actuarial valuation using the entry age normal actuarial cost method.
 The actuarial assumptions included (a) a 6.25% percent investment rate of return (net of administrative costs) and (b) 2.25% inflation and 5.00% salary increases.
-The unfunded actuarial accrued liability is being amortized on the level dollar closed basis over 29 years.
+The unfunded actuarial accrued liability is being amortized on the level dollar closed basis with a remaining amortization period of 4 years.